- Type of publication: Instruction Guide

 - administrative expenses

-If defined contribution elements are present, then the related assets and reconciliation should be shown separately.
+If the actuarial report includes information with respect to a defined contribution component then the related assets and reconciliation should be shown separately.

 2.7 Actuarial Basis